cgeltly/treechecker/readme.md

 #### Database seeding

 - Create a database called treechecker on your local MySQL installation.
+- (optional) Add your machine to `bootstrap/start.php` as a local environment.
 - Check the settings in `app/config/database.php` to see whether the connection details for the database are correct.
 You might need to change database names or access credentials.
 - To migrate and seed the database (see http://laravel.com/docs/migrations for more info), use `php artisan migrate --seed`.